-In 2005 Maciek finished studying medicine in Poland, at the Medical University of Gdansk.
-His first job was working as a junior doctor in the National Health Service — in Hull, Humberside in the UK.
-Over the next 6 years he worked in a number of hospitals in Bridlington, Scarborough, Gloucester, Manchester and Stockport.
-Like every doctor he worked in a variety of clinical specialities.
-His GP training finished in 2011.
-He became a doctor in the small village of Hadfield, near Glossop in Derbyshire.
-In 2013 he came to visit Gabriola Island BC and could not leave.
-As for his interests, there are too many—Running, cycling, swimming, diving, boating, firefighting.
-I like medicine too.
+The very same year I graduated medicine at Medical University of Gdansk.
+My first job was working as a junior doctor in the National Health Service — in Hull, Humberside in the UK.
+Over the next 6 years I worked in a number of hospitals in Bridlington, Scarborough, Gloucester, Manchester and Stockport.
+Like for every junior doctor the work was in a variety of clinical specialities.
+My GP training finished in 2011.
+I became a doctor in the small village of Hadfield, near Glossop in Derbyshire.
+In 2013 I came to visit Gabriola Island, BC and could not leave.
+Now I work with the most wonderful medical team north from the South Pole.

 (working as Dr Adam Sandell Inc)

 BA BM BCh LLB MSc FRCGP CCFP Adam parle français.